D2-mods/D2-Mira/d2-mira/readme.txt

-D2 Mira
+D2-Mira
 GitHub: https://github.com/D2-mods/D2-Mira
 Download: https://github.com/D2-mods/D2-Mira/releases
 Installs on: IWD:EE, IWD2, BG:EE, EET

 ==================================================
-WHAT THIS MOD DOES
+OVERVIEW
 ==================================================
-Adds the Big Metal items from BG2 to other Infinity Engine games.
-The full set is obtainable in IWD:EE and IWD2.
+Adds the Big Metal items from BG2 to other IE games.
+All items are obtainable in IWD:EE and IWD2 (including pantaloons).
 The Rod and Pulse Ammunition (prototype) are added to BG:EE.
+See components section for details.

+v4.0:
-Some items are sold by merchants and some can be found in various places.
-The pantaloons are also in the IWD games, but (as of now) aren't needed for getting the Big Metal Unit.
+- IWDEE/IWD2: The pantaloons are now required for gaining the Big Metal Unit.
+- IWDEE/IWD2: Pulse Ammos are now gained through trades/dialogue.
+- BGEE: Pulse (prototype) given Silver and Cold Iron properties (can hit all the werewolf enemies).

 ==================================================
-Components
+COMPONENTS
 ==================================================
 1. Main Component
-	- Option 1: Standard Installation - all items are added to stores or containers
+	- Option 1: Standard Installation
 	- Option 2: Start with the core "Big Metal" items
-2. IWD:EE: Choose revised or vanilla BG2 ammo (default is Revised)
+2. IWDEE: Choose revised or vanilla BG2 ammo (default is Revised)

+Additional info:
+- Option 1: All items are added to the game world.
+Some are gained through trades/dialogue, some are sold by merchants, and some can be found in various places.
+- Option 2: Party starts with a bag, containing the core Big Metal items.
+Other items not in the bag can still be obtained during the game.

+Trades info (v4.0+):
+- Big Metal Unit: requires the 3 pantaloons
+- Pulse Ammunition: requires the Pulse (prototype)
+- Pulse III: requires the Pulse Ammunition
+NOTE: You need to have the Big Metal Rod to get the Pulse Ammo dialogues.

+Game-specific info:
+- IWDEE: If you reach Lonelywood (expansion area) without certain items, they will be obtainable somewhere in town.
+This includes starting a new game in HoW.
+- IWD2: Some ammo types can be given by more than 1 NPC.
+You can only gain an ammo once per playthrough.

 ==================================================